About Me

 Scran — part of the Royal Commission on the Ancient and Historical Monuments of Scotland — aims to provide educational access to digital materials representing our material culture and history.
 This is provided through the wholly owned trading arm Scran Ltd. We are one of the largest educational online services in the UK supporting over 4,000 schools, libraries, colleges and universities.

-5 Responses to “My Relative from 18th Century: George Hodge”
+5 thoughts on “My Relative from 18th Century: George Hodge”

 thanks